AarifahUllah/autopilots/flight_connect.md

 param set SR0_RC_CHAN 3
 ```

 <p> This works, but our current Cube Pilot Orange runs MAVLink version 3 (a custom library mode), so we get some errors outputted but everything runs normally - the drone will fly.
-I hvan't tried this yet, but we can set it to MAVLink 2 within Mission Planner. <br>
+I haven't tried this yet, but we can set it to MAVLink 2 within Mission Planner. <br>
 Mission Planner -> Config -> Full Parameter List <br>
 and set: </p>